Estonian vernacular architecture: Farm buildings

-The Estonian farmhouse has a unique architectural style that differs fundamentally from similar buildings in neighbouring countries.
+The Estonian farmhouse (in Estonian rehielamu) has a unique architectural style that differs fundamentally from similar buildings in neighbouring countries.
 Its evolution is connected with the Estonian staple black bread and an agrarian tradition dating back some 4000 years, with the threshing barn and dwelling housed under the same roof, thatched with reeds or rye straw.

 The form of a traditional 19th century farmhouse is a long chimney-less building with low walls of horizontal logs and a high straw thatched roof.
 The log walls are one third and the roof two thirds of the total building height.
 The build has three sections: the threshing floor, the kiln room, and the dwelling chamber, which was used as the primary residence during the winter.
 The kiln room was the only heated room and all indoor activities were carried out there.
 During the autumn it was used to dry grain.
 From summer to autumn cooking was performed in an external summer kitchen and people slept in hay lofts and store rooms.